-Our research and development expenses consist of expenses incurred in development and clinical studies relating to our product candidate, including:
+Our research and development expenses consist of expenses incurred in development and clinical studies relating to our product candidates, including:

-- payments to third-party contract research organizations, or CROs; - payments to third-party contract development and manufacturing organizations, or CMOs; and - payments to contract laboratories and independent consultants.
+- payments to third-party contract research organizations, or CROs; - payments to third-party contract development and manufacturing organizations, or CMOs; - · personnel-related expenses, such as salaries and benefits; and - payments to contract laboratories and independent consultants.

-We expense all research and development costs as incurred, to date all of which have been external.
-Clinical development expenses for our product candidate is a significant component of our current research and development expenses.
+We expense all research and development costs as incurred.
+Clinical development expenses for our product candidates are a significant component of our current research and development expenses.
 Products in later stage clinical development generally have higher research and development expenses than those in earlier stages of development, primarily due to increased size and duration of the clinical trials.
 We track and record information regarding research and development expenses for each study or trial we conduct.
 We use third-party CROs, CMOs, contractor laboratories and independent contractors.
-All research and development costs incurred to date have been external and have been for our lead candidate, IMC-1.
+All research and development costs incurred to date have been for our lead product candidate, IMC-1.
 We recognize the expenses associated with third parties performing services for us in our clinical studies based on the percentage of each study completed at the end of each reporting period.

-Research and development activities are central to our business model.
-We expect our research and development expenses in 2021 to be higher than in 2020 as a result of increased expenditures for our Phase 2b study in FM.
+Our research and development expenses in 2021 primarily related to our FORTRESS study which began screening patients in May 2021 and two long-term animal toxicology studies - a 26-week study in rats, which began in May 2021 and a 39-week study in dogs, which began in June 2021.
+We expect our research and development expenses to increase over the next several years as a result of the continuation of the FORTRESS study, related toxicology studies, and the initiation of a Phase 3 program in FM.
 These expenditures are subject to numerous uncertainties regarding timing and cost to completion.
 Completion of our clinical development and clinical trials may take several years or more.
 Because of the numerous risks and uncertainties associated with product development, we cannot determine with certainty the duration and completion costs of the current or future studies and clinical trials or if, when, or to what extent we will generate revenues from the commercialization and sale of our product candidates.
 We may never succeed in achieving regulatory approval for our product candidates.
 The duration, costs and timing of clinical trials and development of our product candidates will depend on a variety of factors, including:

-- successful enrollment in, and completion of, clinical trials; - successful completion of Investigational New Drug-enabling activities, including for IMC-1 for indications other than FM; - receipt of marketing approvals from applicable regulatory authorities; - making arrangements with third-party manufacturers or establishing our own commercial manufacturing capabilities; - obtaining and maintaining patent and trade secret protection and non-patent exclusivity; - launching commercial sales of IMC-1, if approved, whether alone or in collaboration with others;
+- successful enrollment in, and completion of, clinical trials; - successful completion of Investigational New Drug-enabling activities, including for IMC-1 for indications other than FM: - receipt of marketing approvals from applicable regulatory authorities; - making arrangements with third-party manufacturers or establishing our own commercial manufacturing capabilities; - obtaining and maintaining patent and trade secret protection and non-patent exclusivity; - launching commercial sales of IMC-1, if approved, whether alone or in collaboration with others; - acceptance of IMC-1, if approved, by patients, the medical community and third-party payors; - · effectively competing with other therapies and treatment options;

-- acceptance of IMC-1, if approved, by patients, the medical community and third-party payors; - · effectively competing with other therapies and treatment options; - a continued acceptable safety profile following approval; - enforcing and defending intellectual property and proprietary rights and claims; and - achieving desirable medicinal properties for the intended indications.
+- a continued acceptable safety profile following approval; - enforcing and defending intellectual property and proprietary rights and claims; and - achieving desirable medicinal properties for the intended indications.